post_type - post

 Thinking outside the bottle

-Many sparkling wines that you find now from Oregon, and the Pacific Northwest, are made in the Méthode Champenoise, which is the traditional method used in Champagne.
+Many Oregon sparkling wines and elsewhere in the Pacific Northwest, are made by Méthode Champenoise, the traditional method used in Champagne.
 Authentic Champagne can only be made in Champagne and use three grapes: Pinot Noir, Pinot Meunier, and Chardonnay.

-With Oregon, particularly the Willamette Valley, being an incredible place to grow Pinot Noir and Chardonnay, it’s only a natural progression to become renowned for sparkling wines.
+Oregon’s Willamette Valley is an incredible place to grow Pinot Noir and Chardonnay and it’s a natural progression to become renowned for sparkling wines.
 But the winemakers in Oregon don’t have to follow the strict regulations of Champagne and can express a no-holds-barred approach.
 Our winemakers have taken this freedom to test (with great success) a variety of grapes for sparkling wines.

-In an Oregon Blanc de Blancs, you will find Chardonnay but may also find a little Riesling, Gruner Veltliner, and other white grapes.
+In an Oregon Blanc de Blanc, you will find Chardonnay but often a little Riesling, Gruner Veltliner, and other white grapes.
 These wines typically possess a pale straw hue, small bubble structure, and light citrus aromatics.
 The refined white wines pack flavors of apple, vanilla cream, and brioche on the palate and have a light finish.

-While in an Oregon Blanc de Noirs, the Pinot Noir may be complemented not only by Pinot Meunier but also by Gamay and others.
-Blanc de Noirs typically has a well-balanced structure with red fruit flavors while also possessing subtle notes of white flower and cream acquired during fermentation.
+Oregon Blanc de Noir is based on Pinot Noir and may be complemented by Pinot Meunier, Gamay or other varietals.
+Blanc de Noir typically has a well-balanced structure with red fruit flavors with subtle notes of white flower and cream that develop during fermentation.

 The winemakers at Troon Vineyard have a sparkling wine in the style of an Italian Lambrusco made with Sangiovese and Montepulciano.
 Their wines are pét-nat, short for pétillant naturel, which means the bubbles, or carbonation, develop naturally in the bottle after the first fermentation; and not from a secondary fermentation with additional sugars added, like in the traditional method.